Skip to Content

 Disaster Recovery Scams to Be Aware Of

-After a natural disaster like Hurricane Ian, it’s our priority to help our customers and our community.
+After natural disasters like Hurricanes Helene and Milton, it’s our priority to help our customers and our community.
 Unfortunately, scammers use those times to earn more money by taking advantage of those impacted and those looking to help.

 Here are a few of their methods to be aware of: